Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 The outdoorsman will love Piancavallo, a wide and sun-kissed plateau to the North of Pordenone.
 At 1,260 meters it is the ideal destination for many open-air activities.

 Modern ski facilities for downhill and cross-country skiing, climbing walls, tracks for trekking and mountain biking, the ice rink, the football field, the new indoor stadium, the minigolf, and the new indoor sporting arena provide something for everyone at any time of year.

 The castle of Spilimbergo is rich in history, spanning almost 10 centuries.
 It was built in the 11th century by the German Spangenberg family to watch over one of the main fords of the Tagliamento.
 The counts of Spilimbergo, after whom the town is named, soon became very rich and powerful.
 They had important properties but, soon after that, their house came to an end and the surname survived in the female line only.

 Armed battles took place in the 13th and 14th centuries; fires caused significant damage several times.
 Next to the castle, the 15th-century building features elegant decorations by Giovanni da Udine.

 Today the castle is partly a private property (there is a restaurant as well) and partly of the Municipality.
-Of the ancient fortified borough, one can still see two towers and short stretches of walls.
+In the ancient fortified borough, one can still see two towers and short stretches of walls.

 How to Get There